osc-delft/osc-delft.github.io/initiatives.md

 - Would you like to share your data management tips and tricks in your group/department?
 - Would you like to get rewarded for that?

-If you answered 'yes' to any of the above, consider joining OSC Delft and coming a data champion!
+If you answered 'yes' to any of the above, consider joining OSC Delft and becoming a data champion!

 ## What do data champions do?
 - Act as advisors/mentors to other researchers in their department/section